Knight at the Movies ARCHIVES

 producer's innate talents: his skill at focusing on the small and human amidst the gigantic and impersonal.
 Here,

-Close Encounters of the Third Kind, E.T. and Duel are the best),
+in yet another of the Spielberg underdog films (Close Encounters of the Third Kind, E.T. and Duel are the best),

 Tom Hanks portrays Viktor Navorski, who has arrived at the JFK airport in New York from a fictional Eastern